Store Kannikestræde 6: 18th century

 The property now known as Store Kannikestræde 6 was later acquired by chief justice in Borgerretten Truels Ortwed.
 His property was listed in the new cadastre of 1756 as No. 46 in Klædebo Quarter.
-The two adjacent buildings in Store Kannikestræde was listed as No. 45 (Store Kannikestræde 8) and No. 44 (Store Kannikestræde 10).
+The two adjacent buildings in Store Kannikestræde were listed as No. 45 (Store Kannikestræde 8) and No. 44 (Store Kannikestræde 10).
 In 1771, Ortwed was appointed as judge at Hof- og Stadsretten.

 Truels Ortwed was still the owner of the building at the 1787 census.
 He lived there with his employee Johan Christian Thønnesen, a maid, a male servant and a female cook.

 19th century

 The property was home to 28 residents at the 1801 census.
 Nicolai Hilde Brandt, a merchant, resided in the building with his wife Anne Wraae Kampmann, the widow Kirstine Maria Thorhrum and one maid.
 15 lodgers resided together on the first floor.
 Friderich Christiansen, a carpenter, resided on the second floor with his wife Johanne Christensdatter and their two children (aged two and eight).
-Marcus Simoni, an 85-year-old man resided on the same floor with his wife Dorthe Marie Rane and two lodgers.
+Marcus Simoni, an 85-year-old man, resided on the same floor with his wife Dorthe Marie Rane and two lodgers.
 Mads Bierregaard, a former beer seller (øltapper), resided in the basement.

-The front wing was listed in the new cadastre of 1806 as No. 47 in Klædebo Quarter- It belonged to one Niels Kampmannat that time.
+The front wing was listed in the new cadastre of 1806 as No. 47 in Klædebo Quarter.
+It belonged to one Niels Kampmannat at that time.

-Store Kannilestræde 6 (No. 47) seen on one of Berggreen's block plans of Klædebo Quarter, 1886–88.
+Store Kannilestræde 6 (No. 47) seen in one of Berggreen's block plans of Klædebo Quarter, 1886–88.
 Notice the two now demolished side wings.

 The property was home to 33 residents at the 1845 census.
-Hans Peter Jofoed Höhling, a commander of the 10th Battalion, resided on the ground floor with his wife Wilhelmine Caroline Höhling (née Olsen), their three children (aged two to seven) and two maids.Hans Christian From, a carpenter, resided on the ground floor with his wife Augenette From.
+Hans Peter Jofoed Höhling, a commander of the 10th Battalion, resided on the ground floor with his wife Wilhelmine Caroline Höhling (née Olsen), their three children (aged two to seven) and two maids.
+Hans Christian From, a carpenter, resided on the ground floor with his wife Augenette From.
 Emilie Marie Smidt (née von der Wettering), widow of justitsråd Anton Ferdinand Smidt, resided on the first floor with her five children (aged five to 14), her sister-in-law Dorthea Christine Smidt and one maid.
 Peter Larsen, a cand.theol. and the publisher of Morgenposten, resided on the first floor with his wife Emma Anine Caroline Larsen (née Nielsen) and their three-year-old son.
 The property was home to 26 residents at the 1845 census.
 Lauritz Frederik Fischer, a senior clerk (fuldmægtig), resided on the second floor with his wife Sophie Frederikke Fischer, their three children (aged three to eight) and one maid.
 Margrethe Lyngbye, a widow supplementing her pension with needlework, resided on the first floor with her daughter Antoinette Lyngbye.
 Poul Quist, a master shoemaker, resided in the basement with his wife Catrine Erasmine Qvist, their two children (aged two and six) and one lodger.